ckRobinson/multi-column-markdown/README.md

 - Clicking within a document causes the document to flash before recentering on the cursor location.

-- Clicking outside of the editor and then back in may cause the viewport to jump to the bottom of the editor in certain cercumstances.
+- Clicking outside of the editor and then back in may cause the viewport to jump to the bottom of the editor in certain circumstances.

 #### **Minor Render Issues**